The Commercial Evidence

 The short version

 Engaged teams are measurably more productive, more profitable, and more loyal.
 Psychologically safe teams innovate faster, catch mistakes earlier, and speak up before problems become crises.
-The qualities that create engagement and psychological safety — kindness, empathy, inspiration — are the qualities Jonathan's research identifies as defining brilliance.
+The Global Workplace Happiness Report confirms that inspiration and belonging — not workload tools or org charts — are what actually drive happiness, productivity, and retention.
+Only 37% of employees feel their company genuinely cares about them.
+Just half of UK employees trust their leaders.
+The qualities that close those gaps — kindness, empathy, inspiration — are the qualities Jonathan's research identifies as defining brilliance.
 The leaders who understand this will quietly outperform the ones who don't.

 Sources